freehat704/Learning_Guide/learning/theory.md

 [Link to article from Lifehacker](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret)

 > Years ago when Seinfeld was a new television show, Jerry Seinfeld was still a touring comic.
 At the time, I was hanging around clubs doing open mic nights and trying to learn the ropes.
 One night I was in the club where Seinfeld was working, and before he went on stage, I saw my chance.
 I had to ask Seinfeld if he had any tips for a young comic.
-What he told me was something that would benefit me a lifetime...P
+What he told me was something that would benefit me a lifetime...

 > He said the way to be a better comic was to create better jokes and the way to create better jokes was to write every day.
 But his advice was better than that.
-He had a gem of a leverage technique he used on himself and you can use it to motivate yourself—even when you don't feel like it.P
+He had a gem of a leverage technique he used on himself and you can use it to motivate yourself—even when you don't feel like it.

 > He revealed a unique calendar system he uses to pressure himself to write.
 Here's how it works.

 > He told me to get a big wall calendar that has a whole year on one page and hang it on a prominent wall.
 The next step was to get a big red magic marker.

 > He said for each day that I do my task of writing, I get to put a big red X over that day.
 "After a few days you'll have a chain.
 Just keep at it and the chain will grow longer every day.
 You'll like seeing that chain, especially when you get a few weeks under your belt.
-Your only job next is to not break the chain."P
+Your only job next is to not break the chain."

->> Don't break the chain
-> he said again for emphasis.
+> "Don't break the chain," he said again for emphasis.

 > Over the years I've used his technique in many different areas.
-I've used it for exercise, to learn programming, to learn network administration, to build successful websites and build successful businesses.P
+I've used it for exercise, to learn programming, to learn network administration, to build successful websites and build successful businesses.

 > It works because it isn't the one-shot pushes that get us where we want to go, it is the consistent daily action that builds extraordinary outcomes.
 You may have heard "inch by inch anything's a cinch."
 Inch by inch does work if you can move an inch every day.